-It is obvious that ignoring the paranormal and supernatural is the overarching strategy of Western culture.
+Ignoring the paranormal and supernatural is the overarching strategy of Western culture.
 After all, the supernatural and paranormal do not fit neatly into the modern Western worldview.
 The supernatural and paranormal simply aren’t predictable.
 Yes, this is contradictory because many of the “sacred texts” like the Bible contain references to paranormal beings and supernatural events.
-Therefore, in order to reinforce their belief system, they need to explain these occurrences.
+Therefore, to reinforce their belief system, they need to explain these occurrences.
 They say these supernatural events are part of the past and can no longer take place in the modern era.
 We know from experience this isn’t true.

 Guiding Quote, Guru Tua

 “Ignoring the paranormal and supernatural is a mistake.
 Much of what we might term paranormal is a breakthrough in perception.
 Our basic level of waking consciousness filters out much of what is actually here to perceive.
 Sometimes there is some breakthrough in our consciousness or tear in reality, that is when we glimpse the paranormal or supernatural.